mathiasertl/xmpp-backends/README.md

 * Drop support for Django 1.11, 2.0 and 2.1.
 * Drop support for ejabberd 14.07.
 * Run test suite with warnings turned into errors to make sure that deprecated Django code is found.
+* Run test suite with coverage to check code coverage.
+* Add more tests to increaste test coverage.

 ### 0.7.0 (2018-09-23)